-Environmental Science is a Level-1 course students seeking a third Science credit (a Science elective course) to fulfill Ohio's high school graduation requirements.
 Environmental Science incorporates elements of biology, chemistry, physics, and physical geology and introduces students to key concepts, principles and theories within environmental science.
 Environmental Science is divided into two major parts roughly coinciding with first and second semesters.
 The first semester introduces concepts that describe normal ecosystem function, such as water and nutrient cycles, population growth and species interactions.
 The second half of the course focuses on human activities and their impacts on local and global environments.
 LEVEL 1

-ENVIRONMENTAL SCIENCE Adv Prerequisite: Biology Adv
+ENVIRONMENTAL SCIENCE ADV Prerequisite: Biology Adv